PraCTES/MIT-PraCTES/demos/Lecture01_Intro_Programming/README.md

 2. Follow the [instructions to launch Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda) (conda for short).

-3. Navigate to the `/MIT-PraCTES/` root directory and type the command `conda env update -f binder/environment.yml` to create (and, if it already exists, create) a conda environment based on the `environment.yml` file, the contents of which describe the Python packages we want to install in the environment and should look something like:
+3. Navigate to the `/MIT-PraCTES/` root directory and type the command `conda env update -f binder/environment.yml` to create (and, if it already exists, update) a conda environment based on the `environment.yml` file, which lists the Python packages we want to install and should look something like:
 ```yml
 name: PraCTES
 channels: